Storytime on the move: Dubuque library offering series at locations throughout city

-Dozens of children and their parents packed into Convivium Urban Farmstead in Dubuque this morning as Hannah Petersen read to them from a "Pete the Cat" book.
+Dozens of children and their parents packed into Convivium Urban Farmstead in Dubuque Friday morning as Hannah Petersen read to them from a “Pete the Cat” book.

 Petersen, a librarian aide for Carnegie-Stout Public Library, shared with the children the story of a cat and his friends making a pizza with various unusual toppings.